-Natural Resources Wales employs a Contaminated Land and Groundwater team.
+Natural Resources Wales employs a Contaminated Land and Groundwater specialist team.

-5.0 Definitions and Principles
+5.0 | Definitions and Principles

-Land may only be considered as statutorily Contaminated Land if it meets the definition given in Part 2A.
+Land may only be considered as statutorily Contaminated Land if it meets the definition given in Part 2A of the Environmental Protection Act 1990.

 The principles of risk assessment are applied when considering whether or not the definition has been met.
-This means that the probability and frequency of the expo-sure to the contamination are assessed with the magnitude and seriousness of the consequences.
+This means that the probability and frequency of the exposure to the contamination are assessed with the magnitude and seriousness of the consequences.

 To make a decision as to whether or not land meets the statutory definition, the person charged with responsibility for land contamination must understand not only the investigation process but also the scientific principles involved.
-They must also understand the complex risks associated with land contamination assessments and so to carry out the assessment itself, that person must be appropriately qualified and competent to undertake the work and have sufficient expertise and relevant experience.
+They must also understand the complex risks associated with land contamination assessments and so to carry out the assessment itself, that person must be appropriately qualified, professionally accredited and competent to undertake the work and have sufficient expertise and relevant experience.

-5.1 Pollutant Linkages
+5.1 | Pollutant Linkages